htqin/awesome-model-quantization/README.md

 **Xingyu Zheng**

-- Xingyu Zheng is a junior student at Beihang University.
-After participating in model distillation and model stealing, he is currently devoted to the quantization of large language models.
-He hopes to gain a deeper understanding of models, and in turn make them more robust and generalizable.
+- Xingyu Zheng is a senior student at Beihang University, supervised by Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
+After participating in adversarial learning, he is currently devoted to the quantization of pretrained large models.
+He hopes to gain a deeper understanding of models, and in turn make them more efficient and robust.

 ### Alumnus